 A four-time scholar-athlete at Southern Utah from 2003-06, Hall was named an ESPN Magazine Academic All-American in 2006 and led the Thunderbirds to the 2006 NCAA Division I tournament, the school’s first appearance.
 In 2006, she was honored as an NCAA Division I All-West Region catcher and was a two-time All-Mid Continent Conference catcher from 2005-06.

 Prior to Southern Utah, Hall attended Phoenix College in Phoenix, Ariz., where she helped the team to a NJCAA national championship in 2004.
 She was named the Region I NJCAA Most Valuable Player in 2004 and the association’s Defensive Player of the Year.

 Recognized as one of only two Outstanding Student Award honorees from the SUU physical education department in May 2007, Hall graduated Magna Cum Laude from Southern Utah with a bachelor’s degree in physical education and health.
 She went on to receive a master’s in human performance and sports conditioning from Southern Utah in May 2010.

-Tiffane Pendleton enters her fourth season as an assistant coach for the Southern Virginia University softball program and currently works for the Blue Ridge Autism and Achievement Center of Buena Vista.
+Tiffane Pendleton enters her fifth season as an assistant coach for the Southern Virginia University softball program and currently works for the Blue Ridge Autism and Achievement Center of Buena Vista.

-Pendleton assisted under head coach Duste Grawrock from 2011-2013 and will begin her first season under new head coach Kortny Hall.
+Pendleton assisted under head coach Duste Grawrock from 2011-2013 and will begin her second season under head coach Kortny Hall.

 As a former Knight, Pendleton played during the 2005-2008 seasons as an outfielder.
 She graduated with a bachelor’s degree from Southern Virginia University in 2008.